Empowering WebAssembly with Thin Kernel Interfaces: Discussion and Future Outlook

 \paragraph{Accelerating WASI development and adoption}

-The design and implementation of new APIs for WASI are bottle-necked on their implementation.
-Prior to \sysname, WASI capabilities were \emph{necessarily} part of the engine implementation, since it alone contained sufficient privileges to access OS primitives. \sysname now decouples WASI development from engine development; a new version, API, bugfix, or extension of WASI could be deployed as a layer over any \sysname-supported engine.
-This greatly accelerates the evolution and adoption of WASI on new platforms.
+The proliferation of WASI (especially \textit{preview2}) is critically bottle-necked by engine implementation effort, with fully-featured support on only one engine (Wasmtime) and via a polyfill to JavaScript (\texttt{jco}).
+Prior to kernel interfaces, WASI's complex security model was \emph{necessarily} part of the engine implementation.
+Now, with WASI decoupled from from engine development, a new standardized reference implementation could be deployed as a Wasm module that uses \sysname and run on any engine.
+This portability greatly accelerates the evolution and adoption of WASI on new platforms.

-\paragraph{Robustness by modularizing the Wasm runtime system} Though simpler than heavily-optimized virtual machines for JavaScript and Java, Wasm engines are still complex pieces of software with many moving parts.
-The V8 JavaScript/Wasm engine is over 900,000 lines of code and includes multiple JIT compilers, garbage collection, a complex dynamic object model, and a flexible embedding API.
-Typical WASI implementations themselves contain many thousands of lines of code.
-Vulnerabilities in \emph{any} of this code could compromise the memory safety of the entire process.
+\paragraph{Robustness by ecosystem modularization} Typical WASI implementations themselves contain many thousands of lines of code.
+Vulnerabilities in \emph{any} of this code could compromise the memory safety of Wasm and indeed, of the entire process.
 In contrast, \sysname's \emph{thin} syscall interface layer pushes more responsibility outside the trusted runtime system, reducing engine implementation complexity, increasing API stability, and sandboxing higher level APIs above the engine.

-\paragraph{Portable packaging and distribution of Linux binaries} Linux distributions offer pre-compiled packages containing native binaries.
-These ready-to-run binary packages are compact, more stable, and negate the need for complex build environments and toolchains for various source languages.
-While such binaries lack portability across CPU architectures, techniques such as fat binaries and multi-arch Docker images have attempted to bring portability to pre-built binaries.
-Notably, \sysname executables, as showcased in this work, are inherently portable across CPU architectures.
-This raises the exciting prospect that Linux packaging technology could ultimately achieve full ISA portability with WebAssembly.
+\paragraph{Portable Packaging of Linux Distributions} Linux distributions offer pre-compiled packages for specific ISAs, which are compact, stable, and negate the need for complex build environments.
+To achieve ISA-level portability, fat binaries and multi-arch Docker images have fallen short due to unwieldy disk space overhead.
+In contrast, \sysname executables are both compact and portable across CPU architectures; this raises the exciting prospect that Linux distributions could ultimately achieve full ISA portability with Wasm.